Skip to content

 shangri-la yunnan

-The highlight of Shangri-La is without any doubt the beautiful Songzanlin Monastery.
+The highlight of Shangri-La is, without any doubt, the Songzanlin Monastery.
 Located only 5 km from the old town, it’s a beautiful Tibetan temple built in 1679.
-It’s the largest Tibetan Buddhist monastery in Yunnan and is sometimes referred to as the Little Potala Palace.
+It’s the largest Tibetan Buddhist monastery in Yunnan, sometimes called the Little Potala Palace.
 It’s also the most important monastery in southwest China.

 Its architecture is a fusion of the Tibetan and Han Chinese.
 It was extensively damaged in the Cultural Revolution and rebuilt in 1983.
 At its peak, the monastery contained accommodation for 2,000 monks.
-Now only about 700 monks.
+Now, there are only about 700 monks.

 Inner Harmony Stupa of Pagoda Tazhongta 塔中塔

-Located just south of the old town, this 108 meters tall pagoda is difficult to miss.
+Located just south of the old town, this 108-meter-tall pagoda is impossible to miss.
 It’s allegedly the world’s tallest and largest Buddhist white pagoda, and I think the word “white” is the catch here.

 It was built in 1997 to celebrate the 40th anniversary of the founding of Diqing Prefecture.

-The interesting thing about it it’s that inside the pagoda there is another smaller one.
+The interesting thing about it is another smaller one inside the pagoda.

 Final thoughts

-Shangri-La is a nice place to explore if you have the right expectations.
+Shangri-La is an excellent place to explore if you have the right expectations.
 Don’t expect any Lost Horizon-like place.
-It’s a Chinese city, a small one, with a nice little old town and a few interesting things to see in the area.
+It’s a Chinese city, a small one, with a lovely little old town and several exciting things to see in the area.

-What makes it worth it’s the location, near Tibet and Lijiang, and with a lot of nature surrounding the area.
-I think it’s worth a trip especially if you are already in Lijiang or Dali (here my travel guide).
-Otherwise, if you really want to visit a Tibetan area you are probably better of heading for Qinghai or Sichuan if you cannot go directly Tibet.
+What makes it worth it is the location, near Tibet and Lijiang, and with a lot of nature surrounding it.
+I think it’s worth a trip, especially if you are already in Lijiang or Dali (here is my travel guide).
+Otherwise, if you want to visit a Tibetan area, you are probably better off heading for Qinghai or Sichuan if you cannot go directly to Tibet.

-If you have a drone, it’s unfortunately not possible to use it in Shangri-La and in Napahai because they are too close to the airport.
+If you have a drone, it’s unfortunately impossible to use it in Shangri-La and Napahai because they are too close to the airport.

-Here you can find my travel guide to the Jade Dragon Snow Mountain, near Lijiang and here my Yunnan travel guide.
+Here, you can find my travel guide to the Jade Dragon Snow Mountain, near Lijiang, and here is my Yunnan travel guide.

 Leave a Reply